fhmwg/current-tags/stage1-draft1.md

 In addition to the `Iptc4xmpExt:PersonName`, each `Iptc4xmpExt:PersonInImageWDetails` may also include

 - `Iptc4xmpExt:PersonCharacteristic`, which is discouraged for family history use.
 Its' value is a set of elements from a controlled vocabulary (e.g., to aid in searching for images with particular characteristics from a library of stock images), and a suitable vocabulary for family history is not known.
-- `Iptc4xmpExt:PersonDescription`, which contains an `rdf:Alt` of `xml:lang`-tagged `rdf:li`, each being a description of the person in the given human language.
-- `Iptc4xmpExt:PersonId`, which contains an `rdf:Bag` of `rdf:li`, each being a URI identifying the person.

 Reading and writing `Iptc4xmpExt:PersonDescription` and `Iptc4xmpExt:PersonId` is encouraged.